elopio/docs/source/includes/_glossary.md

 ## Designated Report No-Show REP Bond

 The Designated Report No-Show REP Bond is paid for using [REP](#rep) by the [Market Creator](#market-creator) during Market Creation.
 The Bond is refunded to the Market Creator if the [Designated Reporter](#designed-reporter) submits a [Report](#report) during the [Designated Report Phase](#designated-report-phase).
 If the Designated Reporter fails to Report during the Designated Report Phase then the Designated Report No-Show REP Bond is applied to the stake of the First Reporter for this [Market](#market) in the [Reporting Rounds](#reporting-round) during the next available [Reporting Window](#reporting-window).
-This actually allows for someone to stake 0 REP for the First Report because the Bond is added to whatever you stake.
+This actually allows for someone to stake 0 REP for the [First Report](#first-report) because the Bond is added to whatever is staked.
 This means someone without any REP has the potential to Report and if the Market is eventually [Finalized](#finalized-market) the way that person Reported then they can earn REP without having to buy it.

 ## First Report Round